 Say you have a BIG task to complete, but instead of getting it done, you say, “it’s alright; I can just do it tomorrow.”
 But guess what—you don’t.
 I’ve totally been there!
 This is just one example of a failure habit.

 These are repetitive actions/choices you do that work to hinder some aspect of your well-being, such as your happiness and success in life, much like an ax continually picking away at your positive outcomes.
+These stop you from achieving success and ultimately you fail to accomplish goals.
 But no need to worry; transforming failure habits is my jam, and you can start by learning how to set goals in life.

-Now I know what you're thinking: how do I start flipping my failure habits into successful ones?
-Your mind has been conditioned to clench onto those bad habits, but it IS possible to remove that iron clench in favor of successful habits—with time and persistence.
+Now I know what you're thinking: how do I start flipping my failure habits into success habits?
+Your mind has been conditioned to clench onto those bad habits, but it is possible to remove that iron clench in favor of successful habits to gamify your life with time and persistence.